 My mental health has once again taken a turn in a not-fun direction, which I attribute to some recent medication changes.
 So, instead of sitting here thinking, I should write something.
-I can’t think of anything to write, and then putting down anything I do write as being the worst drivel ever to appear on my screen because I’m in a rather negative headspace, I’m going to take you on a little diversion.
+I can’t think of anything to write, and then putting down anything I do write as being the worst drivel ever to appear on my screen, I’m going to take you on a little diversion.

 Is this a breakthrough?
 Did I have a breakthrough in therapy?!
 Yeah, yeah, it’s not about me, but a striking realization is a striking realization.
 Elephants are the next sniffer dogs.
 Maybe they’re not as motivated to please humans, and they do need to eat a tremendous amount of foliage as they travel great distances throughout the day, but I think those problems could be overcome with some creativity.
 There really is no limit to what you can take away from therapy.

 Non-sequitur segue!
 Other problems that can probably be overcome include my current difficulties with changing my clothes and eating and getting work done and my general depression problems.
 Titrating down on an antidepressant can be tricky.
 I’m trying to figure out whether this dip in my mood is because this antidepressant was helping me more than I thought it was, regular old withdrawal, ketamine wearing off, or any number of other variables.
 I suppose time will tell.
 Let’s persist in our efforts to overcome wacky, theoretical elephant scenarios and the challenges of living life.

 P.S.
 Good luck to the Google algorithm in trying to figure out what the heck this post is about. 🙂